Once it was hard to find a Darwin cafe that didn’t serve its coffee in a mug. Those days are long gone.

 Come here bright and early for a plate of chocolate-sauce-covered Dutch pancakes or avocado smash, and you may find yourself back again come sunset for a strawberry mojito and live music.

-You’ll love a good brunch at Foreshore Cafe.
+You’ll love the brunch at Foreshore Cafe.

 9. Eva’s Botanic Gardens Cafe